jchoffmann/ninety-nine-scala-problems/README.md

 # ninety-nine-scala-problems
-A convenient starting point for Phil Gold's [S99: Ninety-Nine Scala Problems](http://aperiodic.net/phil/scala/s-99/).

-This is an SBT project containing skeleton scala code (taken from Phil's S99 snippets) and test coverage for all problems.
+Convenient starting point for Phil Gold's [S99: Ninety-Nine Scala Problems](http://aperiodic.net/phil/scala/s-99/).
+Contains skeleton scala code (taken from the S99 snippets) and complete test coverage for all problems.

 __Instructions__

-Clone it and run the following to see most tests failing:
+Clone it and run

     sbt test

-Now activate those brain cells and fill in the missing implementations to make all tests pass.
+You'll see most tests failing.
+Fill in the missing implementations and make them all pass.

 __Notes__